singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 ]
 ```

+### Secrets

 Next, set the following variables in `shub/settings/secrets.py`,
-that you can create from `dummy_secrets.py` in the shub/settings folder:
+that you can create from `dummy_secrets.py` in the shub/settings folder.
+The first two speak for themselves, your project name and path to your
+Google Application Credentials.

+#### Project Identifiers

 ```python
 # =============================================================================